Rivalries in the Australian Football League

 Rivalries in the Australian Football League exist between many teams, most of which typically draw large crowds and interest regardless of both teams' positions on the ladder.
 The AFL encourages the building of such rivalries, as a method of increasing publicity for the league, to the point of designating one round each year as "Rivalry Round" when many of these match-ups are held on the one weekend.
 Whilst some rivalries, such as between teams from adjacent areas, are still strong, the designation of an entire round of fixtures as a Rivalry Round is often criticised due to some arbitrary match-ups, or ignoring stronger and more recent rivalries.

-With a 23-game season and 18 teams (16 teams from 1995 until 2010 with the introduction of the Gold Coast Football Club and the Greater Western Sydney Giants in 2011 and 2012 respectively), the AFL fixtures are not equal with each team playing seven other teams twice and eight teams once.
-Choosing to play certain games twice, such as the local derbies and blockbusters (games between the "Big 4" Victorian clubs of Collingwood, Carlton, Essendon and Richmond, are known as "blockbuster" games), results in a skewed fixture which is rarely evened out over time.
+With a 23-game season and 18 teams (16 teams from 1995 until 2010 with the introduction of the Gold Coast Football Club and the Greater Western Sydney Giants/GWS in 2011 and 2012 respectively), the AFL fixtures are not equal with each team playing seven other teams twice and nine teams once.
+Choosing to play certain games twice, such as the local derbies and blockbusters (games between the "Big 3" Victorian clubs of Collingwood, Carlton and Essendon, are known as "blockbuster" games), results in a skewed fixture which is rarely evened out over time.

 Victorian rivalries

 Carlton v Collingwood

-Argued by some to be the greatest and longest-standing rivalry in the competition.
-Two clubs in close proximity, fuelled by the rivalry between white (Carlton) and blue collar (Collingwood) suburbs; the rivalry is intensified because the teams have met in six memorable grand finals (Carlton winning five, Collingwood one), including Carlton's 44-point comeback in 1970, and the famous Harmes-Sheldon goal in 1979.
-Games between these two clubs regularly attract large crowds regardless of whether they are in finals contention or not.
+Two clubs in close proximity, fueled by the rivalry between white (Carlton) and blue collar (Collingwood).
+Games between these two clubs in the home and away season, finals or preseason tend to have large numbers of spectators.